grafana/grafana/docs/sources/setup-grafana/installation/docker.md

 #### Removal of implicit volumes

-Previously `/var/lib/grafana`, `/etc/grafana` and `/var/log/grafana` were defined as volumes in the `Dockerfile`.
+Previously `/var/lib/grafana`, `/etc/grafana`, and `/var/log/grafana` were defined as volumes in the `Dockerfile`.
 This led to the creation of three volumes each time a new instance of the Grafana container started, whether you wanted it or not.

 You should always be careful to define your own named volume for storage, but if you depended on these volumes, then you should be aware that an upgraded container will no longer have them.

-**Warning**: When migrating from an earlier version to 5.1 or later using Docker compose and implicit volumes, you need to use `docker inspect` to find out which volumes your container is mapped to so that you can map them to the upgraded container as well.
+**Warning**: When migrating from an earlier version to v5.1 or later using Docker compose and implicit volumes, you need to use `docker inspect` to find out which volumes your container is mapped to, so that you can map them to the upgraded container as well.
 You will also have to change file ownership (or user) as documented below.

 #### User ID changes

 In Grafana v5.1, we changed the ID and group of the Grafana user and in v7.3 we changed the group.
-Unfortunately this means that files created prior to v5.1 won't have the correct permissions for later versions.
+Unfortunately, this means that files created prior to v5.1 won't have the correct permissions for later versions.
 We made this change so that it would be more likely that the Grafana users ID would be unique to Grafana.
 For example, on Ubuntu 16.04 `104` is already in use by the syslog user.

 | Version | User    | User ID | Group   | Group ID |
 | ------- | ------- | ------- | ------- | -------- |